The Frames: History

-In late 2009 the band appeared on The Swell Season's album, Strict Joy.
-On 24 March 2010 the band announced their first concert in three years at Electric Picnic to celebrate their 20th anniversary.
+In October 2009, the band appeared on The Swell Season's album, Strict Joy.
+On 24 March 2010, the band announced their first concert in three years at Electric Picnic to celebrate their 20th anniversary.

-The Song "Rise" from the album The Cost was featured at the end of season 3, episode 13 of the ABC series "Castle".
+The song "Rise" from the album The Cost was featured at the end of an episode of the ABC series Castle in 2012.

-On 1 December 2012 the band announced that the documentary In The Deep Shade would be released in 2013.
-The film, which captured their 2010 20th Anniversary Tour, was shot by Conor Masterson.
+On 1 December 2012, the band announced that the documentary In The Deep Shade would be released in 2013.
+The film, which captured their 2010 20th Anniversary Tour, was directed by Conor Masterson.

-Since shooting to stardom in the wake of 'Once' and his Oscar win, Hansard has played primarily solo concerts (often with several members of the Frames) in recent years.
-The Frames have continued to play a handful of gigs; in June 2014 they played Whelan's in honor of its 25th anniversary, surprising the audience by buying all of their drinks.
+Following his success on Once, Hansard primarily focused on his solo career with his solo concerts often featuring several members of the Frames.
+However, the Frames continued to play several concerts; in June 2014, they played Whelan's in honor of its 25th anniversary, with the band buying all of the drinks for the audience.
 The venue's owners had lent money to the band in the 1990s to enable them to record Fitzcarraldo.

 In 2015, the band played a pair of shows at Iveagh Gardens in Dublin.
-On 4–5 July they treated an enthusiastic and loyal fan base to such rarities as 15 Seafort Parade.
-On 11 July they played the Marquee Festival in Cork.
+On 4 and 5 July 2015, they performed to their fans in such rarities as 15 Seafort Parade.
+On 11 July 2015, they played at the Marquee Festival in Cork.

-In April 2020, the band were forced to postpone a sold-out show marking their 30th anniversary in Kilmainham, Dublin on 20 June 2020 due to the COVID-19 restrictions in force in Ireland.
-However they later surprised fans by playing a live set on Instagram from a secluded location in Ireland on the same date.
-The band subsequently rescheduled their three September 2020 shows in the US for dates in 2021 which were then cancelled due to complications with international travel restrictions and visas making it impossible for the band to enter the country to perform.
+In April 2020, the band postponed a sold-out show marking their 30th anniversary in Kilmainham, Dublin on 20 June 2020, due to the COVID-19 restrictions in Ireland.
+However, they decided to play a live set on Instagram from a secluded location in Ireland on the same date.
+The band subsequently rescheduled their three September 2020 shows in the US for dates in 2021, which were then cancelled due to complications with international travel restrictions and visas that prohibited the band to enter the country to perform.

-The Frames 30th Anniversary show finally went ahead in the grounds of the Royal Hospital Kilmainham, Dublin on the evening of 28 May 2022 to an audience of approximately 10,000 fans.
-Opening acts Cormac Begley and Wallis Bird entertained the audience before the headliners took to the stage at 8pm to deliver a 25-song setlist to the enthusiastic crowd on what was described as a 'perfect summer's evening'.
+The Frames eventually held its 30th anniversary show in the grounds of the Royal Hospital Kilmainham, Dublin on the evening of 28 May 2022, to an audience of approximately 10,000 people.
+Cormac Begley and Wallis Bird performed as opening acts before the Frames began their set at 8pm with a 25-song setlist to the audience.
+The concert was described as a "perfect summer's evening".

+In July 2026, Hansard was killed in a motorcycle crash in Dublin at age 56.